Thomas Knyvet, 1st Baron Knyvet

 Thomas Knyvet, 1st Baron Knyvet (/nɪvɪt/; or Knevytt, Knyvett, Knevett, Knevitt; 1545 – 27 July 1622) was an English courtier and Member of Parliament who played a part in foiling the Gunpowder Plot.

 Family

 Thomas Knyvet was the second son of Sir Henry Knyvet of Charlton, Wiltshire, and Anne Pickering, daughter of Sir Christopher Pickering of Killington, Westmorland.
+She was the widow of Francis Weston who had been executed in 1536.

 His niece, Catherine Knyvet, was married to Thomas Howard, 1st Earl of Suffolk.

 On 21 July 1597, Knyvet married Elizabeth Hayward, the daughter of Sir Rowland Hayward and widow of Richard Warren of Claybury, Essex.